stadimeti19/competitive-intelligence-agent/README.md

 ```bash
 uvicorn main:app --reload
 ```
-- The backend will run at http://localhost:8000
+- The backend will run at http://localhost:8000 (or similar)

 ### 2. **Frontend (React + Vite)**